Rent safe and private dog parks hosted by locals

 Chilean Recluse Spider bites — emergency — some Southern states

 Chilean recluse spiders are most commonly found in South America, but they can make their way to the southern United States.
-They’re more venomous than their brown recluse relatives — so while bites are rare, they need to be taken seriously right away.
+They’re more venomous than their brown recluse relatives.
+While bites in the US are rare, they need to be taken seriously right away.

 Red Widow Spider bites — possible emergency — found in Florida